tatsatb/TatBanTheme2.0/README.md

 # TatBanTheme2.0

-TatBanTheme2.0 is a minimal hugo theme to build an elegant website and a working blog theme.
+TatBanTheme2.0 is a minimal Hugo theme to build an elegant website and a working blog.
 The theme is built from scratch using responsive Bootstrap 5 framework.

 **[Live demo is on Netlify](https://tatbanthemedemo.netlify.app/).**